LLNL/axom/src/axom/sina/docs/sphinx/hdf5_vs_json.rst

 * HDF5 offers better size and speed efficiency when dealing with larger files/curve sets and only outperforms more dramatically as size increases
-* Hierarchal structure leads to being 2.5x more size efficient and 5x faster at our largest tested files
+* Hierarchical structure leads to being 2.5x more size efficient and 5x faster at our largest tested files

 ==========